Caution:Unless you specify the

 For an external table, this statement removes only the table metadata in the database.
 It has no affect on the actual data, which resides outside of the database.

 When you drop a table that is part of a cluster, the table is moved to the recycle bin.
-However, if you subsequently drop the cluster, then the table is purged from the recycle bin and can no longer be recovered with a
+However, if you subsequently drop the cluster, the table is purged from the recycle bin and can no longer be recovered with a

 TRUNCATE statement can be more efficient than dropping and re-creating a table.